-The camper experience is designed for the entire week and is intentionally programmed through a progression of relationship building, challenge taking and personal reflection and growth.
-When a camper is removed from camp during the week or leaves early, it is detrimental to the overall experience and does not allow campers to reach the full culmination of the experience.
+The camper experience is designed for the entire week and is intentionally programmed through a progression of relationship building, challenges, personal reflection, and growth.
+When a camper leaves early, part of the overall experience is lost.

-However, we understand there are times when early dismissals cannot be avoided.
-If you will need to pick your child up during camp or early on closing day, please provide a written email to firstname.lastname@example.org.
-It is best if we can receive this email, prior to check in day but you may also bring a hand written note on opening day if a prior email is not possible.
+However, we understand some early dismissals cannot be avoided.
+If you need to pick your child up during camp or early on closing day, please send an email to firstname.lastname@example.org.
+It is best if we can receive this email prior to check in day but you may also bring a hand written note on opening day.
 If something comes up after your child is a camp, please call the camp office and follow up with an email.